Edith Cowan University

 Course overview

-With ECU Online’s Graduate Certificate of Mental Wellbeing, you will develop foundational skills and knowledge needed to support mental health outcomes in communities, workplaces and therapeutic contexts.
-It will also help improve your own mental wellbeing and resilience.
+With ECU Online’s Graduate Certificate of Mental Wellbeing, you will develop foundational skills and knowledge needed to support the mental health outcomes in communities, workplaces and therapeutic contexts.
+It will also help improve your own mental well-being and resilience.

 The Graduate Certificate of Mental Wellbeing is an excellent pathway to ECU Online's Master of Mental Health.